 4 weeks before – Use up frozen food

 You should also plan to use frozen food well in advance so that you do not end up throwing out lots of food that will not last the journey of the move.
 When you are shopping, try to plan around the move and buy foods that do not need to be frozen and will not perish.

-Two weeks before – Get things done and make clear box labels
+2 weeks before – Get things done and make clear box labels